10 Success Tips from Experienced Doctors

 It’s nearly impossible to take back something you write on social media platforms such as Twitter or Facebook.
 If you are inclined to engage with your patients and the community at large via social media, choose your words carefully.

 It would be best to write your post and then leave it alone for a bit.
-Then return to it later in the day and see if you are still comfortable about putting the comment out in the world forever with your name on it.
+Then return to it later in the day and see if you are still comfortable putting the comment out in the world forever with your name on it.

 7. Find Your Own Mentor

 If you didn’t acquire a mentor during school or your residency, this might be an ideal time to cultivate such a relationship now.
 Even experienced medical professionals can benefit from spending time with and picking the brains of mentors who are more successful and experienced than them.
 At a young age, finding a good mentor is the best chance you have at finding your footing in your practice.

 8. Never Stop Studying

 You already attend seminars that present new findings in your field or demonstrate new techniques or medications.
 Even though your university days and residency are now things of the past, only arrogant doctors would ever think that they are done with learning.
-Keep up with medical journals and other sources of cutting edge information in your field.
+Keep up with medical journals and other sources of cutting-edge information in your field.

 9. Keep out of Office Politics

 When you put a large enough group of people together, politics inevitably ensues.
 From employees trying to jockey their way to a better position earlier than their competitors to managers who have disagreements about policy implementation, it’s always best to approach from a position of diplomacy and cooperation.
 Patient care should always be the number one priority and being a team player is critical to the success of a practice.

 10. Give Back to the Community